astrorama/SourceXtractorPlusPlus/doc/src/Measurements.rst

 **Model-fitting measurements** are performed on the measurement images.
 They are close to optimum from the point-of-view of |SNR|, but they require accurate PSF models (one per image).
 |PSF|_ models can be computed using the |PSFEx|_ package.
-|SExtractor++| can fit mixtures of models to clumps of overlapping objects, which is generally effective at taking care of the contamination by the light of neighbors.
+|SourceXtractor++| can fit mixtures of models to clumps of overlapping objects, which is generally effective at taking care of the contamination by the light of neighbors.
 The main inconvenient of model-fitting is that it is much slower than aperture photometry.

 .. _chap_configuration_script: